March in global missions history: It happened today!

 attempted to stop the women.

-- March 17, 461 -- Patrick, missionary to Ireland and that country's patron saint, dies.
+- March 17, 461 -- Patrick, missionary to Ireland and that country's patron saint, died.
 Irish

 raiders captured Patrick, a Romanized Briton, and enslaved him as a youth.
 Patrick eventually